 What do you look forward to?
 Do you have things you’re excited to do today?
 What do you expect to feel for today?
 Sit down and take a moment to think about this.

-When you do this, you are actually teaching yourself to be mindful throughout the day.
+When you do this practice, you are actually teaching yourself to be mindful throughout the day.
 Starting your day with intention is also getting ready to be aware of the things you expect coming your way.

 Another day is another endless list of possibilities